Why Badges Don’t Work: The Psychology of Corporate

 Can gamification work alongside effective training design?

 Potentially, if implemented carefully.
 The key is ensuring gamification supports rather than replaces solid learning design.
 Rewards should reinforce genuine achievement, not just completion.
 Leaderboards should compare employees to their own past performance rather than each other.
-But these nuanced implementations are rare in typical corporate deployments.
+Points should provide information rather than control.
+But these nuanced implementations are rare in typical corporate deployments, and research suggests even well-designed gamification adds marginal value when core learning design is strong.

 Do points and leaderboards motivate anyone?

 They motivate some people, typically those already motivated by external recognition and competition.
 However, they often demotivate others, particularly those struggling with the material or prone to anxiety about public performance.
+A 2020 study by Nicholson in Computers in Human Behavior found that competitive gamification elements produced motivation improvements for only 31% of participants while decreasing motivation for 44%.
 The net effect is frequently negative for overall population performance.

 How can I evaluate whether my company’s training is effective?

 Look beyond completion metrics.
-Examine whether employees can apply knowledge in their actual work.
-Survey whether they found training valuable and relevant.
-Track performance changes after training.
+Examine whether employees can apply knowledge in their actual work through observation and performance assessment.
+Survey whether they found training valuable and relevant to their jobs.
+Track performance changes after training through objective metrics.
 Measure retention over time rather than just immediate post-training assessment.
-If you can’t demonstrate meaningful behavior change, training likely isn’t working regardless of badge systems.
+If you can’t demonstrate meaningful behavior change three to six months after training, the program likely isn’t working regardless of badge systems.
+Kirkpatrick’s four-level evaluation model provides a useful framework, but most organizations stop at Level 1 (reaction) and Level 2 (learning) when Level 3 (behavior) and Level 4 (results) matter most.

 Leave a comment